Iperborea was founded by Emilia Lodigiani in Milan in 1987, with the aim of spreading the knowledge of Northern European literature in Italy.

 - the Danish Hans Christian Andersen, Herman Bang, Karen Blixen, Anders Bodelsen, Morten Brask, Stig Dalager, Thorkild Hansen, Olav Hergel, J. Peter Jacobsen, Flemming Jensen, Svend Åge Madsen, Kaj Munk, Jørn Riel, Peter Seeberg, Henrik Stangerup, Janne Teller, Dan Turèll, Ole Wivel

-- the Norwegian Bjørnstjerne Bjørnson, Johan Borgen, Finn Carling, Thomas Enger, Paolo Ferraresi, Bergljot Hobaek Haff, Knut Hamsun, Johan Harstad, Levi Henriksen, Henrik Ibsen, Monica Kristensen, Erlend Loe, Tove Nilsen, Lou Andreas Salomé, Aksel Sandemose, Dag Solstad, Gunnar Staalesen, Morten Strøksnes, Sigrid Undset, Tarjei Vesaas, Herbjørg Wassmo
+- the Norwegian Bjørnstjerne Bjørnson, Johan Borgen, Finn Carling, Thomas Enger, Paolo Ferraresi, Bergljot Hobaek Haff, Knut Hamsun, Johan Harstad, Levi Henriksen, Henrik Ibsen, Monica Kristensen, Erlend Loe, Tove Nilsen, Lou Andreas Salomé, Aksel Sandemose, Dag Solstad, Gunnar Staalesen, Morten A. Strøksnes, Sigrid Undset, Tarjei Vesaas, Herbjørg Wassmo

 - the Icelandic Einar Már Gudmundsson, Gunnar Gunnarsson, Hrafnhildur Hagalín, Jón R. Hjálmarssonn, Viktor Arnar Ingólfsson, Halldór Laxness, Jón Kalman Stefánsson, Thor Vilhjálmsson